tundra-code/Aurora-Mutation-Tutorial/README.md

 # How to Write a Mutation for Aurora
+This is a simple tutorial for writing a mutation for the Aurora application.
+These are the steps you'll need to follow:
+1. setting up npm
+2. writing your mutation
+3. setting up Webpack
+4. publishing your mutation to npm

 ## npm
 First you’ll need to install node if you don’t already have it.
 That can be done with this link: https://nodejs.org/en/download/